How to Install SELinux on Ubuntu (26.04, 24.04, 22.04)

 Set File Contexts for Web Content

-In particular, SELinux uses file contexts to determine what processes can access specific files.
-Define those contexts with semanage fcontext so they survive reboots and filesystem relabels, then apply them with restorecon:
+SELinux uses file contexts to determine which processes can access specific files.
+Define contexts with semanage fcontext so they survive reboots and filesystem relabels, then apply them with restorecon:

 sudo semanage fcontext -a -t httpd_sys_rw_content_t '/var/www/html/wp-content(/.*)?'